 A number of benefit programs are available to eligible University of Wisconsin employees.
-These staff benefits can add more than 30% to the value of the employee's total gross wage.
+These staff benefits can add more than 40% to the value of the employee's total gross wage.
 UW-River Falls contributes toward State Group Health, State Group Life and Income Continuation insurances and to the Wisconsin Retirement System.
 The employee pays the entire premium of other insurances offered; however, these are group rates and the plans may provide coverage which is important for the employee's particular situation.
+For the most current overall summary of applicable benefits, see www.uwsa.edu/hr/benefits/uben.pdf.